BSc (Hons) Forensic Computing

 Entry into the Programme will be via one of the following routes:

 Route 1: Entry to Year 1 Degree

 Direct Entry to Year 2 Degree

 - Successful completion of the relevant APIIT Diploma, or

-- Successful completion of study in another recognized institution with academic credits equivalent to level 4 of an honours degree in relevant subject
+- Successful completion of study in another recognised institution with academic credits equivalent to level 4 of an honours degree in relevant subjects

 Programme at a glance

 As computers are an intrinsic part of normal life, they are also important as a tool in criminal activity.
 Hence, they can provide a vital source of evidence.
 This award provides a solid grounding in the skills you need to follow a career in forensic investigation of computer systems and related areas of security.
 The same skills that enable you to track down evidence also equip you with the abilities necessary to help organisations and individuals recover data/information that may have been lost or corrupted as a result of accidental or malicious activity.
 You can not only detect criminal activity but also help to save people from the consequences of such activity.